Hi, I'm

 For Big Data queries, handling GBs of data in seconds, contributing to a NodeJS library

-Desktop apps / Mobile apps
+Desktop & Mobile

 Fantastic Javascript frameworks such as React Native or Electron have enabled me to code software for desktops (Windows, macOS and linux) and for mobile, mainly Android and iOS.
-With my knowledge of both front end and backend, I've designed powerful apps that take advantage of the power of the desktop and access to file system.

 Electron